stoeckley/Eat-Static/README.md

 ;; This generates new-baby-child as the make function, and baby-child as the ;; predicate function.

-;; it is not necessary to enclose the options in quotes

 ;; A nearly identical form of "describe" is "desc".
 It is shorter to type ;; and does not accept optional names for the two functions it creates, using the